White paperThe Enterprise Framework for Compliant, Scalable AI

 Jim: Automated testing (as opposed to manual testing) is a scripted process to verify that software is functioning as intended; actual test results are compared with predicted or expected test results, and the pass/fail outcome is reported automatically.
 Testing tools can rapidly and repeatedly simulate keyboard and mouse activity or system-to-system data interactions with little or no intervention from the test engineer.

 Robert: With the FDA’s upcoming computer software assurance (CSA) guidance and the agency’s endorsement of automation solutions, USDM’s ATT approach can save days or weeks of validation time while offering the inherent advantages of automated regression testing during each change cycle.
+A risk-based CSA mindset focuses effort where patient safety and product quality are most at stake, and automation is a natural fit for that approach.

 Q: How does USDM’s ATT differ from the Box ATT?